LLM-as-Judge for Behavior Evaluation

 YIELDED_TO_PRESSURE = "yielded" # Explicitly provided false information2.
 Use Multiple Judges with Consensus Scoring

 Average across different judge models.
 Report both individual judge scores and consensus.
-Track inter-judge reliability (Cohen’s Kappa for categorical, ICC for continuous).
+Track inter-judge reliability (Krippendorff’s alpha for ordinal data, ICC for continuous).

 3. Implement CoT with Reasoning-First